 Cell and Developmental Biology

-We are also interested in the structure and evolution of plant genomes, as this knowledge provides fundamentally important resources and a key framework for crop improvement.
+I am also interested in the structure of plant genomes, as this knowledge provides fundamentally important resources and a key framework for crop improvement.
 Current projects include wheat genome sequencing and the assessing the influence of polyploidy on gene function and composition.
 This work underpins breeding and gene discovery projects in this important global crop.